The Hermopolis Symposium

 27–30 October 2025

 The motif of rebirth pervades the classical Hermetica as the path of return from the realm of birth and death into primordial immortality.
 Hermetism itself as a historical phenomenon has also been subject to its own share of births, deaths, and rebirths.
 To study the Hermetic “tradition” thus invites historical but also hiero-historical perspectives.
 Historically: the origin, reception, and renaissance of Hermetism in Græco-Egyptian, Islamicate, and European cultural contexts remains vital.
 Hiero-historically: the potential presence of a deeper Hermetic “current” underpinning its historical appearances and disappearances also deserves to be explored in a responsible manner.
-The coordination of both exoteric and esoteric perspectives is encouraged in order to illuminate the continued presence and florescence of the Hermetic vision.
+This conference coordinates both exoteric and esoteric perspectives in order to illuminate the continued presence and florescence of the Hermetic vision.

 Conference Programme